 Temp Services from Faculty: Academic Year vs Summer

-In cases where temporary services are required from a faculty member paid under a “9 over 12” faculty appointment, during the academic year the SCT will involve the transfer of REG pay, related benefits, plus any stipend or supplemental comp paid in connection with service to the recharge program.
+In cases where temporary services are required from a faculty member paid under a “9 over 12” faculty appointment, during the academic year the SCT will involve the transfer of REG pay, related benefits, plus any stipend or supplemental compensation paid in connection with service to the recharge program.
 However if the temporary services are needed during the summer months, the SCT will not involve a transfer of REG pay to the recharge program, as all REG pay was earned and chargeable to other sources during the nine month academic term.

 The cost of employees temporarily serving the recharge program can be recovered through an hourly billing rate.
-The billing rate should recover REG pay, additional comp, and related benefits that are transferred to the recharge account through SCT’s.
+The billing rate should recover REG pay, additional compensation, and related benefits that are transferred to the recharge account through SCT’s.

 In the case of faculty providing temporary services during the summer, the calculated rate will not include recovery of REG pay (as noted above); only additional comp such as stipends can be recovered from campus users of faculty summer hours.
-However, Non-university users should be billed at a rate that includes the faculty’s REG pay rate plus additional comp and related benefits whether the hours are provided in summer or the academic year.
-In cases of summer hours, the excess of billing to Non-University users relative to actual payroll cost should be credited to the recharge program’s NUD fund.
+However, external users should be billed at a rate that includes the faculty’s REG pay rate plus additional comp and related benefits whether the hours are provided in summer or the academic year.
+In cases of summer hours, the excess of billing to external users relative to actual payroll cost should be credited to the recharge program’s NUD fund.